ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/java/2016-05-20-Logback-configuration.markdown

 date:   2015-05-20 14:43:05 +0530
 category:	"Java"
 author:	Ningthoujam Lokhendro
+tags: ['Logging','Logback']
 ---
 Logback is intended as a successor to the popular log4j project, [picking up where log4j leaves off][1].
 Configuring the logback to bootstrap in the project is describe here.
 For more information, see the [reference manual][2].

 ## <span class="glyphicon glyphicon-pushpin" ></span> Dependencies